 Also, as data volumes grow, the regular reading and updating of the entire database is an impractical alternative for refreshing the warehouse.
 In other words, the feasibility of doing in-database work for deltas shrinks as table sizes grow.

-Trap (capture) the deltas (changes) off-line, in faster, portable, and more functional Sort Control Language (SortCL) jobs in IRI Voracity or IRI CoSort.
+OR, report on the deltas (changes) off-line, in faster, portable, and more functional Sort Control Language (SortCL) jobs in IRI Voracity or IRI CoSort.
 SortCL's change data capture (CDC) approach is data-centric, rather than log-based, which:

 - supports segmentation of inserts, deletes, and updates